DarkFlorist/tronar/README.md

 ## Usage
 Refer to the `UI` folder for an example of how to integrate and use the SDK in your project.

-## Notes
-Currently, Tronar is limited to governance functionality.
-Future updates may expand its capabilities.